qablet-academy/intro/docs/index.md

 - how to create custom Monte-Carlo models

-## Contracts API

-For the documentation of the specification language to define financial contracts see [qablet.github.io/qablet-contracts](https://qablet.github.io/qablet-contracts/).

 ## Model API

 For the documentation of the models in the `qablet` package,